sparesparrow/mcp-prompts/docs/06-mcp-integration.md

-# MCP Integration (WIP)
+# MCP Integration

-Guides and examples for combining MCP-Prompts with other servers (memory, filesystem, orchestrator, diagram, etc.).
+MCP-Prompts can be combined with other MCP servers (memory, filesystem, orchestrator, diagram, etc.) to build powerful, composable AI workflows.
+Integration is enabled by the MCP protocol and the modular, hexagonal architecture of the server.

-Expected content:

-- How to enable `ENABLE_RESOURCES`.
-- Resource URI patterns and examples.
-- Docker Compose snippets.
+> See [Overview](00-overview.md) for architecture, [API Reference](04-api-reference.md) for endpoints, and [Workflow Guide](09-workflow-guide.md) for multi-step orchestration.

 ---